 - read texts on Human Rights, Human Dignity, and Cosmopolitan Ideals - text will be provided.

 - discuss how to be a "global citizen" today and learn about the most important modern and contemporary philosophers who have worked on this theme, including Immanuel Kant, Juergen Habermas, Martha Nussbaum, David Held, Seyla Benhabib, and Matthias Lutz-Bachmann.

 - interact with students and scholars from the United States and Germany, who are working on this field and will visit UWT.

-* Internships: A few opportunities for internship helping to organize an international event will be available.
-Contact Dr. Amos Nascimento (firstname.lastname@example.org) if you are interested.
+* Internships: A few opportunities for internship and directed readings or research will be available, if you are interested in helping to organize the international event planned for May 2014.
+Contact Dr. Amos Nascimento (email@example.com) if you are interested.